Tashanah/triangle/README.md

 ## Setup/Installation Requirements

 -   Clone this repository to your desktop,use the link git clone followed by the URL to this repository, {This app does not require any special software to run.}
+## behaviour driven development
   | General behaviour | input   |Output |
   | :------------- | :------------ |:------------ |
   |To determine if it is a triangle |sum of any two sides of the triangle is equal to or less than the third remaining side|NOT a triangle.|